Background jobs that ship to production

 Audit and scope

-We review your existing Trigger.dev jobs, your event sources, and the downstream systems each job touches.
-We identify retry gaps, missing idempotency, concurrency risks, and any jobs that are silently failing or producing duplicate writes.
-You get a prioritized fix list before we write a line of code.
+We review your existing Trigger.dev jobs, event sources, and the downstream systems each job touches.
+We identify retry gaps, missing idempotency, concurrency risks, and jobs silently failing or producing duplicate writes - then deliver a prioritized fix list before writing code.

 Build and stabilize

-We refactor or build jobs using Trigger.dev's TypeScript SDK, structuring tasks, waits, and child task fan-outs correctly for your workload.
-Every job ships with retry logic, idempotency handling, and structured logging.
-We test against your staging environment with realistic load before touching production.
+We refactor or build jobs using Trigger.dev's TypeScript SDK, structuring tasks, waits, and child task fan-outs for your workload.
+Every job ships with retry logic, idempotency handling, and structured logging, tested against your staging environment with realistic load before touching production.

 Handoff and documentation

-We deliver working jobs, environment configuration, alerting rules, and plain-language runbooks your team can follow.
-We walk your engineers through the architecture so they can extend it without us.
-Ongoing retainer support is available if you want a partner for the next phase of automation.
+We deliver working jobs, environment configuration, alerting rules, and plain-language runbooks.
+We walk your engineers through the architecture so they can extend it independently.
+Ongoing retainer support is available for the next phase of automation.

 Why Trigger.dev earns a place in a mid-market automation stack

-Most mid-market teams reach for Trigger.dev after hitting the same ceiling with their existing tools.
-Zapier and Make work for simple linear automations but fall apart when a workflow needs to branch conditionally, call an AI model, process a large batch, or run for longer than a few seconds.
-Standard serverless functions on AWS Lambda or Vercel have tight execution time limits and no built-in durability - if the function crashes mid-run, the work is lost and you have no record of where it stopped.
-Trigger.dev solves both problems.
-It gives you durable, resumable background jobs written in TypeScript, deployed to managed infrastructure, with a real-time execution dashboard that shows you every task, every retry, and every log line for every run.
+Most mid-market teams reach for Trigger.dev after hitting the ceiling with existing tools.
+Zapier and Make work for simple linear automations but fall apart when a workflow needs conditional branching, an AI model call, or a runtime beyond a few seconds.
+Standard serverless functions on Lambda or Vercel have tight time limits and no durability - if the function crashes mid-run, the work is lost.
+Trigger.dev solves both: durable, resumable TypeScript background jobs on managed infrastructure with a real-time dashboard showing every task, retry, and log line.

-The platform's concurrency controls, built-in queue management, and native support for long-running AI tasks make it a practical choice for operations that are outgrowing no-code automation but are not ready to build and maintain a full Temporal cluster or a self-hosted BullMQ setup.
-The trade-off is that Trigger.dev rewards teams who think carefully about task decomposition and idempotency upfront.
-Teams that treat it like a slightly fancier cron runner end up with jobs that are hard to debug, prone to duplicate side effects, and difficult to extend as the business changes.
+Its concurrency controls, queue management, and native support for long-running AI tasks make it the right fit for operations outgrowing no-code automation but not ready for a Temporal cluster or self-hosted BullMQ.
+Trigger.dev rewards careful task decomposition and idempotency upfront.
+Teams that treat it like a fancier cron runner end up with jobs that are hard to debug, prone to duplicate side effects, and difficult to extend.

 What production-grade Trigger.dev actually looks like

 A well-built Trigger.dev implementation has a few consistent characteristics.
-Each job is decomposed into discrete tasks with clear inputs and outputs, so the execution graph in the dashboard is readable by someone who did not write the code.
-Retry policies are set per task based on the failure modes of the specific API or database being called - not left at the default.
-Every task that writes to an external system uses an idempotency key so a retry after a transient failure does not create a duplicate record in your CRM or send a customer a second confirmation email.
-Long-running jobs use Trigger.dev's wait primitives to checkpoint progress rather than holding a connection open and hoping nothing times out.
+Each job is decomposed into discrete tasks with clear inputs and outputs so the execution graph is readable without deep context.
+Retry policies are set per task based on the failure modes of the API or database being called.
+Every task writing to an external system uses an idempotency key so a retry does not create a duplicate CRM record or send a second confirmation email.
+Long-running jobs use wait primitives to checkpoint progress.

-Observability is the part most teams underinvest in.
-Trigger.dev's run dashboard is useful for engineers, but operations teams need alerts routed to the tools they already watch - Slack channels, PagerDuty, or a shared inbox.
-They need to know not just that a job failed, but which records were affected and what the next step is.
-The teams that get the most out of Trigger.dev are the ones who treat job failure as an operational event that needs a response, not just a log entry that an engineer will eventually notice.
-That means structured log outputs, failure routing, and runbooks written before the job goes to production - not after the first incident.
+Observability is where most teams underinvest.
+Trigger.dev's run dashboard serves engineers, but operations teams need alerts in the tools they already watch - Slack, PagerDuty, a shared inbox - and need to know which records were affected, not just that a job failed.
+The teams that get the most from Trigger.dev treat job failure as an operational event: structured log outputs, failure routing, and runbooks written before a job ships to production - not after the first incident.

 Other Workflow Automation platforms we specialize in